 What is patch testing and why is it done?

 Patch testing can be done with a simple panel of allergens (called the TRUE test).
 While helpful, the TRUE test only tests 35 substances.
 Expanded patch testing to more allergens has been shown to greatly increase the number of positive reactions and in some cases, nearly 50% of these reactions were only found when testing was performed with additional allergens not present in the TRUE Test.
-At Dermatology and Skin Care Associates, you will be patch tested with at least a standard panel of 80 chemicals we call the modified American Contact Dermatitis Society Core Screening Series.
-This series will cover chemicals such as fragrances, metals, dyes, preservatives, rubber products, and many more.
+At Dermatology and Skin Care Associates, you will be patch tested with at least a standard panel of 80 allergens we call the modified American Contact Dermatitis Society Core Screening Series.
+This series will cover allergens such as fragrances, metals, dyes, preservatives, rubber products, and many more.
 In addition, we have the capacity to target even more allergens based on your specific history, including the bakery or the cosmetic series that are panels for substances specific to foods, hair color, or additional skin care product additives.

 First, you will have consultation with one of our expert dermatologists.
 Prior to this visit, you will provide us with a list of all the products that you use at home together with ingredients listed on labels.
 At this visit, we will explore in the possible exposure to allergens you may have including at home and at work and during your leisure time/hobbies products.
 This information will help guide us to select the most appropriate series of chemicals to use to test your skin.